Mathias Jensen

 Jensen is a product of the Nordsjælland academy and began his senior career with the club in 2016.
 Following two seasons as a regular member of the team, he transferred to Celta Vigo in 2018.
 After an injury-hit 2018–19 season, he transferred to Brentford and was a part of the squad which was promoted to the Premier League in 2021.
 A former Denmark youth international, Jensen made his full international debut in 2020.
+He was a member of the Denmark squads at Euro 2020, the 2022 World Cup and Euro 2024.

 Club career

 Nordsjælland

 A midfielder, Jensen progressed through the academy at Nordsjælland and signed a three-year professional contract in January 2015.
 He was promoted into the first team squad for the 2015–16 season and made five appearances during the campaign, scoring one goal, which came in a 2–2 draw with Randers on 1 May 2016.
 Jensen was a regular in the 2016–17 season, making 22 appearances, before 2017–18 proved to be his breakthrough season.
 He made 36 appearances, scored 12 goals, was awarded the captaincy and his achievements were recognised by the DBU and his club, with the DBU 2017 Talent of the Year and FC Nordsjælland Player of the Year awards respectively.
 After three early 2018–19-season appearances, Jensen departed Nordsjælland in August 2018.
 During just over three seasons as a professional at Farum Park, Jensen made 66 appearances and scored 15 goals.